tarekziade/blog/entries/ultramemcache-0.5.rst

 The Moxi server is a proxy the Membase server runs so the Membase server becomes compatible with any Memcache client.

+Moxi is provided in Membase and runs by default on every node.

 What is does is query all the Membase nodes, build a graph and decide depending on the key, which node should be called.